Black Queens offered qualification for 2019 All African Games | Goal.com

 Ghana's Black Queens have qualified for the upcoming All African Games holding in Morocco later this year.

-This comes as a result of Caf’s decision to scrap qualifiers for the competition, using instead the African Women Nations Cup (AWCON) as criteria.
+This comes as a result of Caf’s decision to scrap qualifiers for the competition, using instead the Africa Women Cup of Nations (AWCON) as criteria.

 Thus, all the teams that participated in the AWCON 2018 held in Ghana have automatically qualified for the 2019 All African Games.